Skip to content

 Llama 3.1 70B 48 GB Near-frontier quality

+The RAM column above assumes the quantized build Ollama pulls by default.
+Load the same model at a higher precision, or fine-tune it, and the requirement moves — the VRAM calculator works out the memory a given parameter count needs at each precision and mode.
 If you want to explore more local model options, our Gemma 4 local setup guide and the Docker Model Runner vs Ollama comparison cover model selection in depth.

 Building Your First RAG Chatbot in Dify